-On March 15, 2013, the facility obtained permit PTI 189-12 to install two new control units: the Jordan VRU, which replaced the old VRU and a portable VCU (PVCU) that was used during the installation of the permanent VRU.
-Both units achieved the same level of VOC control (10 mg / liter of gasoline loaded) as the existing VRU.
-In addition, the old Vapor Combustion Unit (John Zink design VCU) was removed from the terminal.
-The old VCU was last used in January 2015.
+On March 15, 2013, the facility obtained permit to install (PTI) 189-12 to install two new control units: the Jordan VRU, which replaced the old VRU and a portable vapor combustion unit (PVCU) that was used during the installation of the permanent VRU.
+Both new units achieved the same level of VOC control achieved by the existing VRU, 10 mg / liter of gasoline loaded.
+In addition, the old VCU (a John Zink design VCU) was last used in January 2015 and was removed from the terminal.
 PTI 189-12 was incorporated into the ROP during the renewal process in 2016.
 Buckeye can operate the PVCU when the VRU is out of service for maintenance or during emergency situations.